 Sugar Loaf (308 m) is a conical hill rising steeply above Brook Valley.
-The forestry road to the top can be completed on its own as a return route, or combined with other Grampians Tracks to make a longer route.
-Sugar Loaf involves a reasonable amount of climbing though the great views of central Nelson, Brook Valley and the Grampians make up for the challenge of the uphill.
-The trail can be completed on foot or by bike.
+The forestry road to the top can be completed on its own as a return route, or combined with other Grampians tracks to make a longer route.
+Sugar Loaf involves a reasonable amount of climbing, though the summit has great views of central Nelson, Brook Valley and Grampians.

 Begin up Grampians Summit Road which climbs steadily up the gully between Sugar Loaf and the Grampians.
 After 800 m, the road makes a hairpin bend and turns to the north.
 Do not follow it; instead, continue straight, along the Kānuka Track (which is 4WD road).
 Through this section the road climbs steadily through kānuka scrub and native bush.